Python-PyQt/PyQt5-Docs/docs/installation.rst

 Both the GPL and commercial versions of PyQt5 can be built from sdists or installed from binary wheels.
-Although this section concentrates on PyQt5 itself it applies equally to the add-on projects (i.e. PyQtNetworkAuth, PyQtWebEngine, PyQt3D, PyQtChart, PyQtDataVisualization and PyQtPurchasing).
+Although this section concentrates on PyQt5 itself it applies equally to the add-on projects (e.g. PyQt3D, PyQtNetworkAuth etc.).

 Understanding the Correct Version to Install